metomi/rose/sphinx/api/configuration/metadata.rst

      It can also be used to order sections and namespaces.

-     The :rose:conf:`sort-key` is used by the config editor (:ref:`command-rose-config-edit`) to group settings on a page.
+     The :rose:conf:`sort-key` is used by :ref:`command-rose-config-edit` to group settings on a page.
      Items with a :rose:conf:`sort-key` will be sorted to the top of a name-space.
 Items without a :rose:conf:`sort-key` will be sorted after, in ascending order of their IDs.